 Recycling paper means less trees need to be chopped down, which makes for more happy trees and healthier air quality.
 The paper we recycle is sorted into 4 grades: white paper, sorted office waste, newspaper and magazines, and cardboard.
 Any unusable residues that can’t be recycled (mainly because they’re too small or too heavily contaminated) are known as sludge and these are burnt by the recycling plant to generate energy or used as a soil conditioner by farmers.
 Oh yeah, and we only buy recycled paper from Paper Round for office use, so it’s closed loop.

-Reusing metals from cans means less pollutants – again, great for air quality!
-We’re able to recycle mixed cans, aluminium and steel and it’s pretty amazing what you can make out of an old can!
-Not just those amazing string telephones I used to have as a child, but also new drinks cans, car parts and some are even used in aircraft production.
-(See, there is a travel theme after all!)
+Reusing metals from cans means less pollutants – again, great for air quality.
+We’re able to recycle mixed cans, aluminium and steel and it’s pretty amazing what you can make out of an old can.
+Not just those amazing string telephones we used to have as children, but also new drink cans, car parts and some are even used in aircraft production.
+See, there is a travel theme after all!